'Ant-Man and the Wasp' trailer puts shrinking heroes on the run

 She also has blasters that can turn a tiny Hello Kitty Pez dispenser into a great big obstacle for whoever is chasing her.

 But that doesn't mean Lang's Ant-Man suit doesn't have its own giant tricks.
-His ability to grow big that debuted in "Civil War" appears to be getting a whole new audience.
+His ability to grow big, which debuted in "Civil War," appears to be getting a whole new audience.

 "Ant-Man and the Wasp" is set to debut in Australia on July 5, 2018, the US on July 6 and in the UK on Aug.
 3.